dmdeklerk/rubber-chef-resque/README.md

 It uses [resque-pool](https://github.com/nevans/resque-pool) to manage resque workers and [monit](http://mmonit.com/monit/) to monitor resque-pool and resque's builtin resque-web.

-I use the [apsoto/monit](https://github.com/apsoto/monit) cookbook.
+I use the [apsoto/monit](https://github.com/apsoto/monit) cookbook (which is on the community site as 'monit').

 #Resources